Tjoennaas/assignment_3/README.md

 Status: Working and stable.
 Form working according to criterias in the first section of this text.
 Browser support: No known browser issues.
-The webpage has responsive design suited for all formats.
+The webpage has responsive design suited  for bigger screens.
 Referances:
           The Road to React av Robin Wieruch
          The resources is mainly used due to work with JavaScrip.
 Mostly things we learned in-and from the documentation of- lectures at school.